 Renoir’s close adaptation of Guy de Maupassant’s Partie de Campagne is about the sad romantic consequences of a family picnic.
 Even the menu is Maupassant’s: fried fish, stewed rabbit [fricassee], salad, beer, claret, and coffee.
 However, Renoir...

-Boudin’s Luncheon Grass, the Family of Eugene Manet (1866) is a typical landscape with picnickers.
+Boudin’s Luncheon Grass, the Family of Eugène (1866) is apleasant family outing in a park.
 Unlike Manet’s Luncheon, this is not confrontational or sexual.
-Because Boudin was a friend of the Manet family, especially Eugène, this picture of them...
+Because Boudin was a friend of the Manet family, especially Eugène, this picture of them picnicking...

 Thomas Wright found songs, now obscure, about women having meals in taverns and bathhouses that are suspiciously like picnics.
 He writes about this in The History of Domestic Manners and Sentiments in England, suggesting that sharing food and entertainment is common...